 Last Update: Preliminary information, subject to change.

-Decaf boards are fully supported under Windows, both via the PiXCL language and the PiXCL Decaf SDK.
+All Decaf boards are fully supported under Windows, both via the PiXCL app builder language and the PiXCL Decaf SDK.
 This application note describes some of the issues is getting Decaf boards to work under linux.
 We are working with Raspbian Stretch on the RaspberryPi, Ubuntu 18.04 on an Intel mini-box, and Debian 9 Stretch on the Pine A64.
 In the following,”linux” refers to all of the above, unless specifically indicated otherwise.

 USB support in linux

 The USB device end-user libraries libusb (from libusb.info) are already present in all, and in at least two versions or builds.

 will list all the installed or available packages.
 You should see something like

 ii libusb-0.1-4 // This is the obsolete version, only for older apps that need it.

 ii libusb-1.0-0 // This is the current version, and is the one you should use.

 and several others that are not relevent at present. “ii” means ‘It should be installed and it is installed’.
 The last number is (AFAIK) a build number.

 Our intent is to create apps, not just run an executable, so the libusb developer package has to be installed.
 Looking around the net for advice, you’ll find libusb-dev, looks like the right one.
 Maybe…will it install?
 If you try